jdorn/json-editor/README.md

 JSON Schema -> HTML Editor -> JSON

-If you have structured JSON data and need a web-based way to edit it, JSON Editor can help you out.
+If you have structured JSON data and need a web-based editor for it, JSON Editor can help you out.

 Define your data structure using JSON Schema and let JSON Editor do the rest.

-Check out an example: http://htmlpreview.github.io/?https://github.com/jdorn/json-editor/blob/master/example.html
+Check out an example: http://rawgithub.com/jdorn/json-editor/master/example.html

 Requirements
 -----------------